Thank you for your interest in Pride Center of Vermont’s education program!

 Cisgender: A person who identifies with the gender they were assigned at birth; gender assignment is connected to sex assignment at birth.

 Gay: 1) A man who is romantically and/or sexually attracted primarily to other men.
-2) The term may be used by any person (e.g. gay man, gay woman, gay person), however this is considered erasure of the breadth of sexual orientations and gender identities within the LGBTQ+ umbrella.
+2) The term may be used by any person to describe a same gender attraction (e.g. gay man, gay woman, gay person), or as an umbrella term for all people who experience same gender attraction.
+For some in our community, this term can feel invalidating or undermining the full breadth and depth of attraction identities.

 Gender Expression: The way a person presents themselves that may signify or suggest gender within their culture(s).
 Examples include: how a person styles their hair, their choice of clothing and accessories, the firmness or grace of the way they intend to speak, mannerisms, etc.